RowlaxX/VUM-SM-FINAL/README.md

 # Launching

-If you want to launch the programs by yourself, clone this repository, and then launch script depending of your OS
+If you want to launch the programs by yourself, clone this repository, and then launch the script depending of your OS

 ## Windows